Saul Goodman: Season 6

 Cliff confronts Howard about his supposed cocaine use.
 Howard recognizes Jimmy is continuing to harass him, so he tricks Jimmy into meeting him at a boxing gym.
 Howard challenges Jimmy to a bout, and Jimmy declines, but then changes his mind and enters the ring.
 Howard defeats him and says he hopes this ends Jimmy's harassment, but afterward, Howard directs his private investigator to begin surveilling Jimmy.

 During a meeting with Viola Goto, her former paralegal, Kim obtains the name of the retired judge who will mediate an upcoming settlement conference for the Sandpiper case.
 Jimmy and his film crew fabricate photos that include an actor made up to resemble the mediator.
 Jimmy later sees the mediator at a store and tells Kim he has a broken arm in a cast, which is not depicted in the photos.
 Kim abandons her plan to meet in Santa Fe with Cliff Main and representatives of a foundation interested in funding her pro bono criminal defense work and returns to Albuquerque to help Jimmy hastily re-shoot the photos.

 Howard's investigator delivers the photos to Howard shortly before the mediation session begins.
 They depict the mediator accepting money from Jimmy and are coated in a drug that causes Howard's pupils to dilate.
 He angrily accuses the mediator of accepting a bribe, and when he attempts to retrieve the photos as proof, he discovers they have been switched for innocuous pictures of Jimmy.
-As Jimmy and Kim listen in on the conference call, Howard is humiliated in front of his clients and peers, and HHM and Davis & Main agree to settle the Sandpiper case.
-After the mediation concludes, Howard pieces together the whole plot, including Jimmy and Kim's success at causing him to rely on a fake private investigator.
-That night, he arrives at Kim's apartment to confront her and Jimmy.
-Lalo Salamanca arrives soon afterward.
-Howard disregards Kim and Jimmy's entreaties to leave immediately, and Lalo kills Howard with a gunshot to the head.
+As Jimmy and Kim listen in on the conference call, Howard is humiliated in front of his clients and peers, and HHM and Davis & Main agree to settle the Sandpiper case; satisfied by the successful con, Jimmy and Kim have sex.
+After the mediation concludes, Howard pieces together the whole plot, including how they caused him to rely on a fake private investigator.
+That night, he arrives at Kim's apartment to confront her and Jimmy about all their actions.
+Unexpectedly, an alive Lalo Salamanca arrives soon afterward; Howard disregards Kim and Jimmy's entreaties to leave immediately, and Lalo kills Howard with a gunshot to the head.